 To protect wooden window frames, you need to have protective paint on them at all times and keep up to date with regular maintenance.
 Even then, you can run into problems that lead to a rotted windowsill.
 Here’s why.

 Humidity and rainfall

 If and when water seeps into the wood underneath the protective surface (such as polyurethane or paint), the wood will suck up all of the moisture from the rain and wet humid air like a sponge.

 If your wooden window is not maintained regularly and properly even for one big rain, it could swell up, rot out, and be otherwise subject to decay.

 Our strong, hot sun

-Oftentimes, because of reasons mentioned above, people choose aluminum-clad wooden windows and doors as an alternative to standard wood.
+Oftentimes, because of the reasons mentioned above, people choose aluminum-clad wooden windows and doors as an alternative to standard wood.
 In this case, they use polyurethane or paint as protective surfaces, enjoy the look and feel of the wood on the inside, and can paint the exterior aluminum cladding however they want.